Official Website of

 Bill Green

-I was born in England.
-At four years of age I was evacuated and spent the next five years in five different foster homes.
-Homeless at the age of seventeen, I joined the British Royal Navy.
+Bill was born in England.
+At four years of age he was evacuated and spent the next five years in five different foster homes.
+Homeless at the age of seventeen, he joined the British Royal Navy.

-I have crossed the Atlantic Ocean from the United Kingdom to the USA underwater on a Polaris submarine.
-I have also crossed the Atlantic Ocean on the surface in a WW2 diesel/electric submarine, and I have flown over it in a Boeing 747.
+Bill has also crossed the Atlantic Ocean from the United Kingdom to the USA underwater on a Polaris submarine.
+Crossed the Atlantic Ocean on the surface in a WW2 diesel/electric submarine, and flown over it in a Boeing 747.

-I retired from the Royal Navy as a Chief Petty Officer in 1980, and I now live in Perth, Western Australia with my wife and family.
+He retired after twenty seven years service in the Royal Navy as a Chief Petty Officer in 1980, and now lives in Perth, Western Australia with his family.

 SILENT AND INVISIBLE